-React Click Event Dispatch Fix is a development Claude Skill built by Dylan Bochman.
+React Click Event Dispatch Fix is a development claude skill built by Dylan Bochman.
 Best for: Automation engineers using Pinchtab, Puppeteer, or Playwright to interact with React SPAs (OpenTable, Airbnb) when programmatic clicks fail to trigger handlers or navigation..

 What it does